bpgoodrow/Wrench-Knight/README.md

 ```
 Open Unity.
 Click Open.
-Choose the Wrench Knight folder you had unzip.
+Choose the Wrench Knight folder you have unzip.
 ```
 ![Image of Wrench Knight file](./Wrench%20readme%20image/Screen%20Shot%202022-08-25%20at%2011.01.07%20AM.png)
 ```